cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     A cluster with the same `barmanObjectStore` reused for recovery and backup will generate a validation error: `spec.backup.barmanObjectStore: Invalid value: …`

-For example, the section below could be part of a manifest for a cluster bootstrapping from cluster `cluster-example-backup`, and would create a new folder in the storage bucket named `recoveredCluster` where the base backups and WALs of the recovered cluster would be stored.
+For example, the section below could be part of a manifest for a Cluster bootstrapping from Cluster `cluster-example-backup`, and would create a new folder in the storage bucket named `recoveredCluster` where the base backups and WAL's of the recovered cluster would be stored.

 ``` yaml
   backup: